Electronics, hazardous, and universal waste are non-recyclable and are to be disposed in ways other than to the trash can.

 The Board of Supervisors has authorized the Director of Internal Services (ISD) to promote recycling of surplus PCs, related electronics, and used printer cartridges by establishing a program whereby County Departments can provide surplus PCs, related electronics, and printer cartridges to support qualified charitable organizations within the County.

-1. ISD has set up the County Surplus Program to handle used County equipment, which includes a donation program to charitable organizations.
-Click here to find out who are surplus coordinators for your department.
+ISD has set up the County Surplus Program to handle used County equipment, which includes a donation program to charitable organizations.
+Go to the Countywide Surplus Equipment Redistribution Program to find out who are surplus coordinators for your department.

 How to Properly Dispose of Batteries, Fluorescent Bulbs, Small Appliances, and other Hazardous Materials

-3. After obtaining an approval hauler for your batteries, click here to request a free battery collection bin.
+After obtaining an approval hauler for your batteries, check the Department Bins page for information on how to request a free battery collection bin.
 Place sheets of sticker Battery Insulators or roll of masking tape next to bin for employees to cover positive end of small batteries before placing into lidded battery recycling bin.
 Place roll of non-metallic adhesive tape next to bin for employees to cover both contacts/terminals of large batteries before placing into the battery recycling bin.